 If Midland Funding LLC is able to obtain a judgment, will they be able to garnish my wages?

 This is situational from state to state.
-Feel free to drop me a quick note if you’d like us to give some feedback for your state.
-Alternatively much of this information can be found by performing searches using your search engine in your browser.
+We wrote a detailed article to provide insights into your state.
+Alternatively, much of this information can be found by performing searches using your search engine in your browser.

 Midland already received a judgment against me.
 What can I do?